 Currently criteria for vertical transmission have not been developed.
 Based on limited data, viremia rates in patients with Covid-19 appear to be low and transient, suggesting placental seeding and vertical transmission are unlikely (35).
 In a few recent review articles on pregnant women with Covid-19, no cases of vertical transmission have been registered (36-38).
 A few newborn Covid-19 cases have been reported based on elevated Immunoglobulin M levels and/or pneumonia on days 1 or 2 of life, with either negative or not performed Covid-19 testing on fetal blood, amniotic fluid, and placenta (39-42).
 However, it is not reliable to diagnose congenital Covid-19 based only on Immunoglobulin M detection because Immunoglobulin M assays can be false positive and cross reactivity may occur.
 The most likely cause of positive Immunoglobulin M in many of those cases could be related to early infant infection due to postnatal contact with infected parents rather than fetal transmission (43).

-Even though there is no reliable data to confirm vertical COVID-19 transmission, the CDC recommends that newborns born to mothers with known COVID-19 at the time of delivery should be considered to have suspected COVID-19 and should be tested and isolated from other healthy infants.
-It is equally important to ensure that a critical CHD for a newborn of a mother with COVID-19 is managed timely and that testing for COVID-19 would not prolong or delay a transfer to tertiary center with neonatal CHD ICU unit where the highest quality and timely management of critical CHD’s is available.
+Even though there is no reliable data to confirm vertical Covid-19 transmission, the Centers for Disease Control and Prevention recommend that newborns born to mothers with known Covid-19 at the time of delivery should be considered to have suspected Covid-19 and should be tested and isolated from other healthy infants (44).
+It is equally important to ensure that a neonate with critical CHD born to a mother with Covid-19 is managed in a timely manner and that testing for Covid-19 does not prolong or delay transfer to a tertiary center with a neonatal CHD ICU able to deliver high quality and timely management of critical CHD.